Always wear closed toes boots (even during the summer). They will protect your toes in case one of the horses accidentally steps on your feet.

 Alcohol and horses do not go together.
 We apply zero tolerance to alcohol consumption and horse related activities.
 If we can’t trust a person to operate a machine under influence we can’t trust him/her to safely handle a horse, especially around other people and other horses.

 In most of the cases the answer is “yes, participants with physical impairments can attend and benefit from horse assisted education programs”.
+Here are the members of the Paraclimbing Romanian National team.
 We kindly ask you to contact us so we can assess together the specific situation of the participants on your team.

 The human members of our team have certifications in: education, psychology, anthropology, horse handling activities and equine sports and economics.